Switch From Multiplay

 session type, found under Advanced Settings

-Once you have a compatible app version ready, you can go on to create a Fleet on Edgegap.
+Once you have a compatible app version ready, you can go on to on Edgegap.
 Once the fleet policies and filters are set up, you can link your app version to it, then enable the fleet.
 This will automatically create deployments following your setup.
 Those deployments will be tagged with both the fleet name

 and policy name